 - Avoid Exercise

-For around 2-3 weeks post operation or until you receive permission from Dr. Thomas F. Crais, it’s important for you to avoid exercise.
+For around 2-3 weeks post operation or until you receive permission from Dr. Tom F. Crais, it’s important for you to avoid exercise.
 Exercise, no matter how light it is, will put added strain on your abdominal muscles and could potentially cause your abdominal muscles to not heal correctly or could even cause your stitches to open.
 Once you do receive approval to start working out again, make sure to slowly ease into it in order to prevent the possibility of injury.